Dr. Minna Rose Chung, Cello

 Colin Carr

-Korean-American cellist Minna Rose Chung is Professor of Cello at the Desautels Faculty of Music at the University of Manitoba (Winnipeg) Canada.
-In addition, she is co-author alongside Hans Jørgen Jensen of the internationally acclaimed CelloMind: Intonation and Technique, a discerning pedagogy method praised for its “dense and fascinating treatise focusing not just on the left hand, but almost exclusively on the aspects underpinning the most minute gradations of intonation…it takes written pedagogy to a new level” (Strings Magazine, April 2018).
+Minna Rose Chung, a Korean-American cellist and Professor of Cello at the Desautels Faculty of Music at the University of Manitoba in Winnipeg, Canada is renowned for her contributions to performance and pedagogy.
+She is the co-author of the internationally acclaimed CelloMind: Intonation and Technique, a groundbreaking pedagogical work praised for its profound exploration of intonation.
+Strings Magazine (April 2018) described the method as a “dense and fascinating treatise focusing not just on the left hand, but almost exclusively on the aspects underpinning the most minute gradations of intonation... taking written pedagogy to a new level.”